Posted on 7th of June, 2012 by Lévana

 Posted on 27th of May, 2011 by Lévana

-Cold soups would always be a thrill if only they were made with full-bodied and full-flavored veggies, as they are here.
+Cold Watercress Soup Recipe Cold soups would always be a thrill if only they were made with full-bodied and full-flavored veggies, as they are in this cold watercress soup.
 No stock or broth whatsoever!
 Bouillon cubes?
 Let’s not even go there!
-There are several variations you might enjoy on this theme, keeping as always a short and sweet...
+There are several variations on this cold watercress soup...